Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 • Special promotion: First 3 months for $1/month — a risk-free way to test all features thoroughly.

 Verdict: The forced plan upgrades on BigCommerce (based on revenue, not feature needs) annoy many growing brands.
-Meanwhile, Shopify's predictable fixed pricing and lower total cost of ownership (TCO) in the long run make it the winner in approximately 90% of cases.
+Meanwhile, Shopify's predictable, fixed pricing and lower long-term total cost of ownership (TCO) make it the winner in approximately 90% of cases.

 Read more: Shopify Pricing: Find the Right Plan for Your Business